Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Introduction

 We use the working hypothesis that the causes of the demographic grade gaps in physics courses are to be found in the organization and policies of the courses themselves and that no demographic group in our courses has any significant average incoming deficiency.
-Some evidence supporting this hypothesis is found in research by Webb \cite{Webb2017,Webb2021a} where students who were from underrepresented racial/ethnic groups\footnote{The American Physical Society recognizes female students as well as students from a set of racial/ethnic groups as underrepresented in physics.} had higher final exam grades than their peers when they were in a class teaching concepts first rather than the much more common case, lower than their peers, that was found in the other three more traditionally organized classes taking the same final exam.
+Some evidence supporting this hypothesis is found in research by Webb \cite{Webb2017,Webb2021a} where students who were from underrepresented racial/ethnic groups (the American Physical Society recognizes female students as well as students from a set of racial/ethnic groups as underrepresented in physics) had higher final exam grades than their peers when they were in a class teaching concepts first rather than the much more common case, lower than their peers, that was found in the other three more traditionally organized classes taking the same final exam.
 Theobald et al. \cite{Theobald2020} also find that replacement of standard lecture courses with active-learning courses reduces grade gaps for underrepresented groups.
 A third example is found by Simmons et al. \cite{Simmons2020} who show that simply changing course grade weighting policies can lead to changes in the demographic grade gaps.
 Additionally Webb \cite{Webb2021} describes a change in the exam regimen within an active-learning introductory physics course which resulted in female identifying students receiving higher grades than male identifying students rather than the much more common case of lower grades.
+These various studies, as well as other researchers \cite{Lubienski2008}, point out the usefulness of paying attention to demographic grade gaps, particularly when using a Course Deficit model and attending to changing a course to improve equity.
 The present paper shows another change in grading policies that can lead to changes in demographic grade gaps.